switchdoclabs/SDL_ESP32_BC24DEMO/README.md

 The Demo program has four different modes:<BR>
 We have four goodies for you right out of the box.

-- Rainblow Display Demo (Mode 1)
+- Rainbow Display Demo (Mode 1)
 - Monitor the Dow Jones Average Live!
 (Mode 2)
 - Blue Theater Chasing Circle (Mode 3)
 - Digital LED Clock (synced with NIST clocks for high accuracy) (Mode 4)

 THe program remmebers which mode you pushed last.
 Whne you push the mode button, it may take a while before the software recognizes the button push, but it will.
 Then it will display the mode number (one green light) and you are now in the new mode.
 Note:  Mode 2 and Mode 4 requires a WiFi connection.
-Four red lights will flash if you go to 2 or 4 without a WiFi Connection.
+FIVE red lights will flash if you go to 2 or 4 without a WiFi Connection.

 <H2>Startup</H2>